-We have a ranch with 50 beef cows and their calves, several horses, two miniature donkeys, a goat, two sheep, and a llama.
+About the farm: We have a ranch with 50 beef cows and their calves, several horses, two miniature donkeys, four goats, two sheep, and a llama.
 We also have numerous cats and dogs who will come out and help you with chores or come cuddle with you on the couch.

 There is always plenty to do around the farm throughout the year rain, snow or sun.